padogrid/bundle-none-tutorial-padogrid/README.md

 install_bundle -preview bundle-none-tutorial-padogrid
 ```

-We specified the `-checkout` option to checkout the bundle as a workspace.
+For our tutorial, we specified the `-checkout` option to checkout the bundle as a workspace.
 Also, we did not specify the workspace name, so by default, we created the workspace using the bundle name, `bundle-none-tutorial-padogrid`.

 Let's switch into the new workspace and view its contents.